- About BJSS

 While Information Technology has the ability to solve many of these challenges, the plethora of options and aggressive marketing have made decisions in themselves more difficult.
 All industry sectors are different.
 They have their own challenges, opportunities and threats.
 But retailers can reuse the approach taken by other sectors to deal with their pain points.

-Here in the UK, the banking and finance, and more recently the Public Sector, have created nimble and Agile IT functions that use low cost hypothesis testing before implementing production systems.
-Often they use Open Source frameworks and Cloud capability – not only to benefit from lower cost, but also to reduce their time to market.
-Also – digital and analytics should be integral in any retailers playbook.
+Here in the UK, the banking and finance, and more recently the Public Sector, have created nimble and Agile IT functions that use low-cost hypothesis testing before implementing production systems.
+Often they use Open Source frameworks and Cloud capability – not only to benefit from the lower cost but also to reduce their time to market.
+Also - digital and analytics should be integral in any retailers playbook.
 They help to define and deliver strategies, and crucially – they play an important role in building market share.
 So techniques that utilise Continuous Delivery, Automated Testing, Public Cloud and Data Scientists are fundamentally important.